-The Corporation operated 1,030 stores in Canada as at January 31, 2016, including 75 net new stores opened during the most recently completed fiscal year, and continues to expand its network across the country.
+The Corporation operated 1,095 in Canada as at January 29, 2017, including 65 net new stores opened during the most recently completed fiscal year, and continues to expand its network across the country.

-Stores average 9,942 square feet and offer a broad assortment of everyday consumer products, general merchandise and seasonal items, including private label and nationally branded products, at compelling values.
-Merchandise is sold in individual or multiple units at seven select fixed price points ranging from \$0.77 to \$3.00.
-As a natural evolution of Dollarama's growth strategy, new price points of \$3.50 and \$4.00 will be gradually introduced in the second half of 2016 in the key categories that have made Dollarama a unique value destination, namely seasonal and general merchandise products.
+Stores average 10,023 square feet and offer a broad assortment of everyday consumer products, general merchandise and seasonal items, including private label and nationally branded products, at compelling values.
+Merchandise is sold in individual or multiple units at nine select fixed price points ranging from \$0.82 to \$4.00.

-All stores are corporately owned and operated, providing a consistent shopping experience, and nearly all are located in high-traffic areas such as strip malls and shopping centers in various locations, including metropolitan areas, mid-sized cities, and small towns.
+All stores are corporately owned and operated, providing a consistent shopping experience, and nearly all are in high-traffic areas such as strip malls and shopping centers in various locations, including metropolitan areas, mid-sized cities, and small towns.

-The Corporation's strategy is to grow sales, net earnings and cash flows by offering a compelling value proposition on a wide variety of everyday merchandise to a broad base of customers.
-Also, it continually strives to maintain and improve the efficiency of its operations.
+The Corporation's strategy is to grow sales, EBITDA, and cash flows by offering a compelling value proposition on a wide variety of everyday merchandise to a broad base of customers.
+Also, the Corporation continually strives to maintain and improve the efficiency of its operations.